 What Is Community Vs. Separate Property?

 When dividing property in a divorce, it is important that you understand your rights to avoid being placed in a bad financial situation or to get less of a share of marital assets than you deserve.
-At Attorney Randy Mora, we make it a priority to keep our clients informed and educated about the law and their options.
+At Law Office of Randy Mora, PLLC, we make it a priority to keep our clients informed and educated about the law and their options.
 Below, you can find a brief summary of how courts divide marital property in a Texas divorce.

 Property Division In A Texas Divorce